 Covington, KY—Oral arguments begin on Thursday at 10 AM CT in the case of American Atheists v.
 IRS.
 The nonprofit organization is suing the government tax-collection agency for discrimination, alleging that churches receive unconstitutional preferential treatment over other nonprofit organizations.
-If the IRS loses, it could mean churches would then have to publicly disclose the names of donors and staff, the amounts of pastor salaries, and more.
+If the suit succeeds, it could mean churches would then have to publicly disclose their finances, including income, expenses, and salaries of key employees.

 The atheist organization will host a rally outside the courthouse beginning at 9 AM CT to show support for the fight for equal treatment in the tax code.